rysuds/dunebuggy/README.md

 ### Creating a new query

-Dunebuggy also allows you to create a new using an existing Dune.xyz account.You'll just need to pass in your username/password into the `Dune` object in order to login.
-After logging in, you should be able to retrieve your `user_id`
+`dunebuggy` also allows you to create a new using an existing Dune.xyz account.To login just need to pass in your username/password into the `Dune` object.

+You can verify your login by inspecting your Dune `user_id`

 ```python
 import os